-Everything Wrong with SNL’s “Sexual Harassment Charlie” Sketch
+Everything Wrong With SNL’s “Sexual Harassment Charlie” Sketch

 It Paints Women As Hypocrites

 I’ve been racking my brain for 36 hours, trying to think of what is meant to be funny in the contrast between how the women react to Gifford vs. Charlie.
-Their disdain for Gifford makes it seem like they’ve been praying for his downfall for a longtime, and now stand victorious over his charred remains.
+Their disdain for Gifford makes it seem like they’ve been praying for his downfall for a long time, and now stand victorious over his charred remains.
 If they’re enraged over the “My little honeybee” guy, though, while still deeply fond of the “Woman, you are thicker than a bowl of biscuit batter” guy, they’re hypocrites.
 Even worse, they’re blithely unaware of that.

 I have still not figured out just what the joke of this sketch is meant to be, but it seems like maybe it’s at the expense of finicky women with inscrutable boundaries.
 At best, this is a poorly timed criticism against women, and at worst it’s a pre-emptive backlash strike against specifically the women who have experienced harassment.

-The Premise Of “Sexual Harassment Charlie” is Racist
+The Premise Of “Sexual Harassment Charlie” Is Racist

 “It feels like you’re going easier on him because he’s a charming old black man, but he’s done way worse stuff,” Gifford says toward the end of the sketch, handily describing its entire premise.
-The women definitely do go easier on Charlie, the question is: why?
-Whether the joke is about how common it is for charming old black man to harass women, or how quietly flattering and fun it is when they do, there is one group the joke spares: white men.
+The women definitely do go easier on Charlie, the question is: Why?
+Whether the joke is about how common it is for a charming old black man to harass women, or how quietly flattering and fun it is when they do, there is one group the joke spares: white men.
 At face value, the sketch seems to be saying that white men don’t receive as fair a shake as black men do, which is absurd.
-If there’s one thing all of the men on Fast Company’s running tally of mostly admitted sexual harassers has in common, though, it’s whiteness.
+If there’s one thing all of the men on Fast Company‘s running tally of mostly admitted sexual harassers have in common, though, it’s whiteness.
 Is the fact that Sexual Harassment Charlie had to be black a #NotAllWhiteMen statement?
 Probably not, but the meaning of the sketch is enigmatic enough that almost no possibility feels out of bounds.

 James Franco Should Maybe Not Be in a Sexual Harassment Sketch

-The last thing anyone who recently watched and enjoyed The Disaster Artist wants to do is think about the time James Franco sexted a 17-year old.
-If that memory is lurking in the back of your brain somewhere, though, seeing Franco play a lech-y dude in a sketch set during the #MeToo movement will pull it to the forefront.
+The last thing anyone who recently watched and enjoyed The Disaster Artist wants to do is think about the time James Franco sexted a 17-year-old.
+If that memory is lurking in the back of your brain somewhere, though, seeing Franco play a letch-y dude in a sketch set during the #MeToo movement will pull it to the forefront.

 The good news is that this misfire of a sketch is an anomaly, the cold open that preceded it handled the wave of outed sexual harassers in a much better way, and is more representative of what the show has been doing lately.
 The bad news, at least for humanity, is that these outings are likely nowhere near over and so the show’s beleaguered writers will have more opportunities to get it right.